CDCgov/cfa-respnet-nowcasting-daily/manuscript/README.md

-## A Quarto Manuscript Template
+## This subdirectory contains the draft report on this project

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: VS Code](https://quarto.org/docs/manuscripts/authoring/vscode.html)
+Adapted from a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: VS Code](https://quarto.org/docs/manuscripts/authoring/vscode.html)